Values and Goals

 Central Methodist University affirms its Wesleyan heritage and its unique place as the only United Methodist-related University in Missouri.
 The location of its main campus in a small, historic, rural community provides an opportunity for students to live and to learn in a safe setting.
 The University values its strong liberal arts, providing a foundation for excellent professional programs.
 CMU and its out-reach activities foster an environment in which a diverse student body can develop intellectually, socially, and spiritually.
 University life emphasizes honesty, integrity, civility, and a strong sense of personal responsibility as integral elements of character and leadership.
 Central Methodist University nurtures a spirit of community and caring among students, faculty, and staff.

-sense of global citizenship and a commitment to the betterment
+to develop a sense of global citizenship and a commitment to the betterment of the

 - demonstrate knowledge of the liberal arts and academic specialties as well as technical skills and professional competencies.

 - think critically and conceptually and apply their knowledge and skills to the solving of problems.